mmar8/CV/README.md

 ## INTERESTS
 #### Volunteering
-I am an active member of my children's school and local church.
+I am an active member at my children's school and local church.
 We have successfully organised many events and fundraisers to help local community.
 Contributing to a good cause, being useful and supportive brings me great satisfaction.

 #### Any outdoors activities: travelling, hiking and camping...